JesseRussell411/ExoParse/README.md

 In ExoParseV1, version 1 can be found.

 In ExoParseV2, version 2 can be found.
-This i the latest version but is incomplete.
-Version 1 is in a more finished state.
+This is the latest version.